Aksprofessional/printing-pattern-A-B-C-D.c/README.md

 # printing-pattern-A-B-C-D.c
-C program to print pattern   A BC DEF GHIJ KLMNO
+//C program to print pattern   A BC DEF GHIJ KLMNO
-C program to print pattern
+//C program to print pattern

 A
 BC